smartcontractkit/documentation/src/pages/blockchain-integrations-framework/index.md

 1. Obtain the binary file from Chainlink Labs and put it in your local directory.
 1. Make the binary available in `/usr/bin` so you can run it without the full path: `sudo mv ./bif /usr/local/bin/`
+1. For certain operating systems and architectures, you may need to install [wasmvm](https://github.com/CosmWasm/wasmvm#builds-of-libwasmvm), a shared library that BIF imports.
+For example, on MacOS, you must install `​libwasmvm.dylib` using `wget https://raw.githubusercontent.com/CosmWasm/wasmvm/main/internal/api/libwasmvm.dylib` and move it to `/usr/local/lib` using `cp ​libwasmvm.dylib /usr/local/lib`.

 You can now run the framework CLI.
-Run `bif integration -h` to see the available commands.
+Run `bif -h` to see the available commands.
 See the [Running basic tests](#running-basic-tests) section for examples.

 If you plan to run soak tests or other tests that require running Chainlink nodes, set up [Helm](https://helm.sh/docs/intro/install/#through-package-managers), [Kubernetes](https://kubernetes.io/docs/setup/) and other required tools: